grnet/synnefo/docs/cyclades-api-guide.rst

 Efficient Polling with the Changes-Since Parameter
 --------------------------------------------------

-* We only support the changes-since parameter in **List Servers** and **List Images**.
+* Effectively limit support of the changes-since parameter in **List Servers** and **List Images**.
-* We assume that garbage collection of deleted servers will only affect servers deleted ``POLL_TIME`` seconds in the past or earlier.
-Else we lose the information of a server getting deleted.
+* Assume that garbage collection of deleted servers will only affect servers deleted ``POLL_TIME`` seconds in the past or earlier.
+Else loose the information of a server getting deleted.
-* Images do not support a deleted state, so we can not track deletions.
+* Images do not support a deleted state, so deletions cannot be tracked.

 Versions